vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 50 Those who fast on a day sacred to Viṣṇu and keep a vigil in front of Raghunandana on Tapaṁgiri . . .

-52 Ghaṇṭeśvara, Sudheśvara \(Siddheśvara?\), Lord Kedāra as well as ā˜
+52 Ghaṇṭeśvara, Sudheśvara \(Siddheśvara?\), Lord Kedāra as well as āñjaneya

-njaneya

 \(i.e. Hanumat\), the Lord of the Gate \(Dvāreśvara\) . . .